ninetendo59/BYS-python-submission/README.md

-# BYS-python-submission
+# hackathon-template

-## 🏆 Thank you for joining Beyondsoft internal python scripting!
+## 🏆 Thank you for joining hackathon template!

 This is the official repository for the competition.
 Follow the instructions below to participate.